wfercanas/books-ydkjs/2_scope_closures/ch04/1_bundles/2_rollup/instructions.md

 1. Is the code in main.js just like in index.js?
 2. Did the plugin affect the result of the bundle?
 How?
-3. Which of the three versions of stitching separate files to make them work together do you see? (ydkjs lecture)
+3. Which of the three versions of joining separate files to make them work together do you see? (ydkjs lecture)
 4. How many kB does main.js use?
 5. How many seconds does the build process last?